FlavScents AInsights Entry for Ethyl Myristate (CAS: 124-06-1)

 7. Toxicology, Safety & Exposure Considerations

-Ethyl myristate is considered safe for oral exposure in flavor applications, with an acceptable daily intake (ADI) not clearly reported but generally recognized as safe at typical use levels.
-For dermal exposure in fragrances, it is not known to cause irritation or sensitization, aligning with IFRA standards.
-Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed.
-The risk profiles for food and fragrance applications are similar, with no significant differences noted.
+Ethyl myristate is considered safe for oral exposure in flavor applications, with an acceptable daily intake (ADI) established by regulatory authorities.
+The compound has a low potential for dermal irritation and sensitization, making it suitable for use in fragrances.
+Inhalation exposure is generally not a concern due to its low volatility and use in low concentrations.
+The risk profiles for food and fragrance applications are similar, with no significant differences noted in safety assessments.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature